 - Do Your Laundry or You’ll Die Alone by Becky Blades

 - How to Cook Everything: The Basics by Mark Bittman

 - The Smitten Kitchen Cookbook by Deb Perelman

-Books that may sit on a coffee table can be nice, but only if they have significance.
-A treasured one that has started many conversations, as well as adventures, is 1,000 Places to See Before You Die by Patricia Schultz.
-Gmorning, Gnight!: Little Pep Talks for Me & You by Lin-Manuel Miranda is filled with short, inspirational messages.
-Actually, this may be better suited for one’s nightstand so each new day can be started with motivation and ended with comfort.
+Of course, books that sit on a coffee table can be nice too particularly ones that they have significance.
+For example, a treasured one that has started many conversations, as well as adventures, is 1,000 Places to See Before You Die by Patricia Schultz.
+Additionally, Gmorning, Gnight!: Little Pep Talks for Me & You by Lin-Manuel Miranda is filled with short, inspirational messages.
+Actually, this may be better suited for one’s nightstand so each new day can be started with motivation and end with comfort.

 Escape with Books

-Just a good escape is always nice too.
-There are many books I have read over the years that have stayed with me.
+A good escape is always nice too including books my daughters or I have read over the years that have stayed with us.
 Here are some of the more recent ones: